bladvak/suspiciousExecutable/README.md

 ## ABOUT

+The simplest antivirus ever.
-This is a very loose approach of the idea that came to my mind after reading [Understanding Linux Malware](https://ieeexplore.ieee.org/document/8418602).
+This is a very loose approach to an idea that came to my mind after reading [Understanding Linux Malware](https://ieeexplore.ieee.org/document/8418602).
 Specifically, this section:

  >... shows that over 50% of the samples